 Moving a memorial, not originally posted to the correct cemetery (or originally posted using "burial unknown") does not make our memorials duplicates regardless of the creation date.
 Moving a memorial means you are creating the duplicate, again, regardless of the creation date.

-Photographs we have taken can be used on other websites or in printed materials ONLY if credit is given to Findagrave.com (including cemetery name) and credit is given to "Jim and Elizabeth" as photographers.
+Photographs we have taken may be used on other websites or in printed materials ONLY if credit is given to Findagrave.com (including cemetery name) and credit is given to "Jim and Elizabeth" as photographers.
 Any images we have uploaded are copyrighted and are not free for the taking without proper credit.
 (See Find A Grave's copyright policy under "Help with Find A Grave.")

 | Contributions to|